uniflow-io/uniflow/docs/blog/2020-11-28-subscribe-to-the-newsletter/index.md

 Did you know that, since [the latest release](https://uniflow.io/changelog), you can now subscribe to the newsletter?
 How to do that?

 Nothing more simple as [going to the homepage](https://uniflow.io).
-Then fill your email address, and click on *"Subscribe to the newsletter"* button.
+Then fill the form with your email address, and click on *"Subscribe to the newsletter"* button.

 That's it! ✅ You will receive smart recommendations update on Uniflow. 📧
 It's the best way to stay tuned on important updates by email.  📨